 If you are buying small babies chain mesh is good fencing with a plain wire strained along the top and bottom. (wedge tailed eagles have also been known to prey on baby goats so beware) For older goats the ringlock dog or dingo mesh is good about 1.2 metres high with plain or barbed wire strained along top, middle and bottom.
 You will also need somewhere safe to lock them at night with electric fencing around the top of the fence and around the bottom to stop dogs digging underneath the fence.
 NEVER UNDERESTIMATE HOW GOATS ATTRACT DOGS, ALL IT WOULD TAKE IS FOR A NEIGHBOURHOOD DOG TO GET OUT.
 ALWAYS BE PREPARED WITH GOOD FENCING...BETTER TO BE SURE THAN SORRY.

-If buying bottle babies make sure you have the time to bottle feed them and care for them, we let the bottle babies go to their new homes at around 8 weeks of age after the boys have been banded and they have had their vaccinations, however most of the time we dam raise.
-Our dam raised babies are left on their mothers until about 10 weeks of age and then we give them 2 weeks to settle without their mums before they go to their new homes, so they are ready to go at about 12 weeks of age and will have been wormed and had their vaccinations by then.
+At Windy Ridge we dam raise our babies as we believe it's best for the babies and the mothers.
+The babies are left on their mothers until about 10 weeks of age and then we give them 2 weeks to settle without their mums before they go to their new homes, so they are ready to go at about 12 weeks of age and will have been wormed and had their vaccinations by then.

 Vaccinations should be done every 6 months and their hooves trimmed roughly every 6 weeks which is very easy to learn.
 They will also need to be wormed when needed as goats are more prone to worms than other livestock.

-Bottle babies are more people orientated but can also be quite clingy compared to the dam raised babies.
-Some dam raised babies are more stand offish to start with but if you put in the time and effort they quieten down more and will become part of the family....the time you put in will be worth it.
+Bottle babies can be more people oriented but can also be quite clingy compared to the dam raised babies.
+Some dam raised babies are more stand offish to start with especially any that have had to travel a great distance to get to their new homes, but if you put in the time and effort they quieten down more and will become part of the family....the time you put in will be worth it.